jzhoubu/VDR/README.md

 ### Visualize Disentangled Representation

+Shows how each token in the vocabulary is reflected by the data representation.
+A higher value indicates greater importance of the token in relation to the data.

 ```python
 dst_result = vdr.encoder_q.dst(query, topk=768, visual=True) # Display a word cloud for visualization if `visual`=True
 print(dst_result)